LukasBanana/LLGL/examples/Cpp/HelloTriangle/README.md

 ## Vertex Buffer

-Next we create our vertex data for our triangle we want to render and then declare the vertex format which will be passed to the vertex buffer and shader program:
+Next we create our vertex data for our triangle we want to render and then declare the vertex format which will be passed to the vertex buffer and vertex shader:
 ```cpp
 struct MyVertex {
     float   position[2]; // 2D vector for X and Y coordinates